ritza-co/replit-docs-2/docs/tutorials/03-handling-dependencies-with-repl-it.md

+---
+title: Managing dependencies and using NLP
+---

 # Managing dependencies using Replit

 Nearly all useful programs rely to some extent on pre-existing code in various forms.
 The existing code that your code relies on is known as a _dependency_.
 You have already come across some dependencies in previous tutorials: you used the `math` module to calculate quadratic equations in the first tutorial and you used the `requests` module to fetch weather data in the second tutorial.